TheDarkCode/AngularAzureSearch/README.md

 ######Known Issues/Warnings:
   - WebRole css issues with Firefox only impact Homes page currently.
-  - "Homes" page requires resize to trigger render of results/map.
-Does not render properly in all window sizes.
-Limited to anchorBottom issue.
-However in current build, renders on first load of page fine.
-  - "Trails" page is disabled.
-Will be resolved as part of "Manage DocDB via Client" updates (Build 16+).
+  - Search page scrolls down slightly on load, but subsequent loads when scroll position is unaltered are not affected.
   - dlMenu animations do not render properly in all instances.
 Delayed in some cases.
   - Url still contains filters and orderby parameters after leaving Homes page.
   - Confirm Email not tested.
-Manage user account and logout functions will be resolved in next update.
+Manage user account view will be resolved in next update.
   - Existing template for geosearches are not configured for mobile.
-  - Build-related components for minifying WebRole's JS files are not included yet.
-  - Local cache causes issues when doing debugging.
-Thus new or reconfigured default routes may not render the appropriate template.
-During debug (when at localhost:port/index.html) it would either not render the ng-view or go to '/dashboard' when set to '/index'.
+  - Gulp file to be added in next update.
   - Handling long usernames is partially fixed.
 Improvements will be made.
   - External login providers (Facebook / Twitter / Google / Microsoft) are not implemented yet.
 Will be added in the coming updates.
+  - Limitation for Cors is that it must have the correct URI syntax.
+Do not add "www." if it is not necessary.
+Future updates will address this.

 ####Azure Service Requirements for Deployment